Wopple/limber-timber/docs/how_tos.md

 projects that require some unsupported features.
 If you find yourself in this situation, you have two options: add support for the features, or use the `ExecuteSql` operator.

 Conceptually, the `ExecuteSql` operator is very simple, it executes arbitrary SQL.
-While this does give you a path to do anything you want with SQL (some operations are API only), there are caveats:
+However, there are caveats:

 - little support for templating
 - down migrations must be implemented by you
 - checking for application must be implemented by you

+> Note: Some schema changes cannot be performed with SQL queries like updating the clustering columns in Big Query.
+> While that use case is supported with the `SetClustering` operation, other such API-only features would not be
+> supported by `ExecuteSql`.

 1) Write the operation.